abhiktech/abhiktech.github.io/README.md

 got a new Nokia phone which had a sudoku game pre-installed in it.
 I remember spending hours after hours trying to solve the first sudoku puzzle with no progress.
 Frustrated, I stopped playing the game for a while.
 Years later, I came across another sudoku puzzle and after struggling with it at first, I started to understand the tricks, logic, and mathematical beauty of sudoku puzzles.
-This project is a demonstration of my affinity towards sudoku puzzles and algorithmic thinking.
+This project is a demonstration of my affinity towards sudoku puzzles and algorithmic thinking in general.

 Tools and Technologies used:
 - HTML5
 - CSS3
-- Javascript
+- JavaScript
-- JQuery Libraries
+- jQuery Libraries
 - Google Charts Packages

 Objectives of this Project:
-- To create an interactive, user-friendly, single-page application
+- To create an interactive, user-friendly, accessible, single-page application.
-- To allow users to solve sudoku puzzles of any level of difficulty using 5 different models
+- To allow users to solve sudoku puzzles of any level of difficulty using 5 different models.
-- To ensure that the algorithms are correctly implemented and are as space and time efficient as possible
+- To ensure that the algorithms are correctly implemented and are as space and time efficient as possible.
-- To graphically analyze and compare the performance of the different algorithms for the given sudoku puzzle
+- To graphically analyze and compare the performance of the different algorithms for the given sudoku puzzle.

 Components of this Projects:

-Static Viewable Content_
+Visuals Folder (Static Viewable Content)

 - index.htm : The page that the user views on the browser
 - styles.css : Responsible for making the HTML elements visually appealing
 - background.png, sidebackground.jpg, sudokulogo.jpg : Viewable images

-Interactive User Interface_
+UIFunctionality Folder (Interactive User Interface)

 - userInterface.js : Provides user interactivity and relevant functionality
 - sudokuSize.js : Dynamically sets sudoku size based on user's choice
 - sudokuSet.js : Resets sudoku table or sets the solved sudoku table
 - sudokuEvaluate.js : Responsible for extracting user input, validating it, and invoking algorithm solving functions or displaying relevant messages

-Algorithm Implementation_
+SolvingAlgorithms Folder (Algorithm Implementation)
 - bruteForce.js : Implementation of brute force algorithm
 - backTracking.js : Implementation of back tracking algorithm
 - crook.js : Implementation of crook's algorithm